 12. inurl:

-There are two search operators that let you search for terms in an URL.
-For example. if you want to find all the URLs containing ‘Google’, you can use inurl:google
+Two search operators let you search for terms in a URL.
+For example. if you want to find all the URLs containing ‘Google’, you can use inurl:google.
+Similarly, to search for all Google URLs that contain ‘Android’, you should enter allinurl:google android in the search bar.

 Other examples:

-You can also use the inurl: search operator to download full movies, documents, or any file.
-There are various online repositories that maintain an index of movies in MKV and MP4 formats.
+You can also use the inurl: search operator to download full movies, documents, or files.
+Various online repositories maintain an index of movies in MKV and MP4 formats.
 Using the following syntaxes, you can get direct links to download movies for free.
 Try the following examples:

 13. intitle: